palmerr23/ESP32-OTA-and-File-Manager/readme.md

 * WiFi credentials must be compiled in.
 * The code has only been tested in a Chrome desktop browser on Windows.
 While it should function correclty in Mozilla-style browsers across all desktop OS platforms, functionality on mobile and other desktop browsers is untested.
 * Assumes ESP32 v2.x (ESP32-IDF v4.x) for Arduino 1.8.x or Arduino 2.0.x
+* It does not require additional libraries to be installed.
 * Tested on ESP32-DOWD (WROOM and WROVER) and ESP32-S3 (WROOM).

 To Do